wrossmorrow/machtests/README.md

     s - store ONLY sqlite3 results (if configured) i - store ONLY influxdb results (if configured) w - store ONLY S3 results (if configured)
-    L - do NOT store local results (delete after completion) S - do NOT store results in sqlite3 (even if configured) I - do NOT store results in influxdb (even if configured)
+    D - keep .defaults file, so that it can be reviewed outside of a particular run E - write out a .env-tests file for the run, so it can be reviewed L - do NOT store local results (delete after completion) S - do NOT store results in sqlite3 (even if configured) I - do NOT store results in influxdb (even if configured)